cosmosgame/save-the-world/content/articles/index.md

         - quadrant theory helps us understand when to use what kind of judgment
     - Red vs. Democracy
     - Mormonism
+  - Deeper into the theory
+    - Spiral
-  - Tier 2
+      - Emerging
-    - Integral
+      - Fully
-    - Still establishing
+      - Exiting
     - Tick-Tock
-      - Oscillation
+      - Group/Individual
-      - Hectave
+      - Dialectic
-      - Tier 1 and Tier 2
       - Groups
         - We are wired for groups
         - America doesn't get group focus
           - My Japan experience (?)
+  - Tier 2
+    - Still establishing
+    - What do the patterns tell us
+      - Green to Yellow
+      - Individual
+    - Tier 1 to Tier 2
+      - Hectave
+      - Integral
     - Yellow
       - Integral
       - All of me